-EdD Application Advice: Q&A with Concordia’s Director of Online Admission
+EdD Application Advice: Q&A with Concordia’s Director of Online Admissions

 So you’ve decided to take the next step in advancing your career by applying to Concordia’s doctoral program.
 That’s great!
 Concordia has helped many education professionals build credibility through their research and become more effective leaders.

 While preparing your application, some questions might come up.
 Luckily, we have answers.
-We sat down with Tyler Jass, Concordia’s Director of Online Admission, to ask him some common application questions.
-He provided us with helpful tips and advice to help you through this process.
+We sat down with Mariana Toscano, Concordia’s Director of Online Admissions, to ask her some common application questions.
+She provided us with helpful tips and advice to help you through this process.

 What do you look for when reviewing an EdD application?